Safeguarding our Client’s International Business

 - Successfully represented a major French industrial company in international arbitration in Hong Kong governed by Hong Kong law and the ICC Rules arising from a patent license agreement.

 - A favorable settlement for a major U.S. telecommunications equipment manufacturer in a complex international arbitration.
 The arbitration was heard in New York and governed by Brazilian law.

 - A favorable settlement for a U.S. manufacturer of CDs in an ICDR arbitration with a Japanese adversary.
-The arbitration was based in New York and governed by New York law.
+The arbitration had its seat in New York and governed by New York law.

 - An important arbitration victory in a contract dispute on behalf of a large Indian provider of information technology equipment and services.